Frontier County, Nebraska

 Frontier County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 2,756.
+As of the 2020 United States census, the population was 2,519.
 Its county seat is Stockville.

 In the Nebraska license plate system, Frontier County is represented by the prefix 60 (it had the sixtieth-largest number of vehicles registered in the county when the license plate system was established in 1922).
+However, Frontier County has only been a frontier county by the United States Census Bureau's definition (fewer than 6 people per square mile) since approximately 1950.

 History

 Frontier County was formed in 1872.
 It was named for its location along the frontier border in the late 19th century.

 The courthouse was completed in 1889.

 Geography

 According to the US Census Bureau, the county has an area of 980 sqmi, of which 975 sqmi is land and 5.5 sqmi (0.6%) is water.